Diagnosing Narcotic Overdoses

 The Commonality of Narcotic Overdoses

 Narcotics are powerful sedative drugs that cause people to feel euphoria while relaxing their entire body.
-The majority of narcotics derive from opium, which is the sticky substance that comes from the poppy plant.
-Through opium, drugs such as morphine, codeine, and heroin are created.
-Then there are synthetic drugs that are meant to mimic the effects of morphine that are formulated in an oral tablet.
-These drugs are prescription painkillers that doctors prescribe to patients to help them with their pain.
+The majority of narcotics are derived from opium, which is the sticky substance that comes from the poppy plant.
+Through opium, drugs such as morphine, codeine and heroin were created.
+Additionally, there are semi-synthetic and synthetic drugs that are meant to mimic the effects of morphine, such as hydrocodone or fentanyl.

 Don’t wait Until It’s Too Late.